bucky-13/node-games-with-express/README.md

 # Test project to use node.js & express with vanilla JS

+## API part of the app

 User can add new games, "install" them and view specific games.

 Games are stored locally in an array for now.